 Approach a consignment sale strategically, and you'll find what you need without getting overwhelmed.

 3. Boys' clothes after shoes.
 I'm not sure if it's because boys are harder on their clothes, or because there is just less variety in boys' clothes, but there are always fewer boy racks, and the boy clothes are often priced higher.
 Hit those before the girls' so you can find the better clothes and better bargains.
-At Berks Kids Closet, follow the pink or blue balloons to find the right gender area, and then look for the plates on the racks that will guide you to the right size area.

 4. Re-evaluate your picks before heading to the next section.
 Sometimes, when I'm in a shopping frenzy, I will pull way too much stuff off the rack.
 By going through my choices before heading out of the boys' section, I can weed out some of the more questionable items.